 Our ragù follows the time-honoured Tuscan method of gently stewing the wild boar with red wine, juniper berries and plenty of tomatoes – a dish known locally as “cinghiale in umido” – until rich and luxuriant.
 This sauce pairs perfectly with wonderful ribbons of our mafalde pasta (named in honour of the tragic Princess Mafalda of Savoy, who, having fallen foul of Hitler, perished in a German concentration camp).
 These are the ideal size – and shape – to sop up this very special Tuscan speciality.

 Allergens in BOLD & CAPITALISED:

 Durum WHEAT Semola, WHEAT Flour, Free Range EGG, Rice Flour

-Wild Boar Shoulder (23%), Pork Shoulder (23%), Chicken Stock (contains CELERY seeds), Onion, Red Wine (SULPHITES), Celery, Carrot, Olive Oil, Tomato Puree, Garlic, Salt, Black Pepper, Juniper Berries, Bay Leaf, Thyme
+Tomatoes, Wild Boar (Origin: Republic of Ireland) (12%), Pork, Chicken Stock (contains CELERY Seeds), Onion, Red Wine (SULPHITES), CELERY, Carrot, Olive Oil, Garlic, Salt, Black Pepper, Bay Leaf,

 MILK, Salt, Rennet (Microbial Coagulant), EGG Lysozyme